natpuncher/bindlessdi/README.md

     }
 }
 ```
- - Once a scene will be loaded - every monoBehaviour from SceneContexts will be added to UnityObjectContainer
+ - Once a scene will be loaded - every MonoBehaviour you return from `GetObjects` method of `SceneContexts` will be added to `UnityObjectContainer`